-When customers conduct their financial management on-line, there is an expecta-tion that the process would be much quicker than off-line processes.
-For example, if a customer applies for a loan online, they expect a decision straight away and completion of process within a couple of days simply because they have applied of cases, it is delivering above expectations.
-These findings suggest that, despite bringing customer services to the centre of the attention, Bank B is not very suc-cessful in this regard.
+When customers conduct their financial management on-line, there is an expectation that the process would be much quicker than off-line processes.
+For example, if a customer applies for a loan online, they expect a decision straight away and completion of process within a couple of days simply because they have applied through a fast channel.
+The findings of their internal research suggested that in 80% of cases, Bank B is not delivering against these expectations and in only 9% of cases, it is delivering above expectations.
+These findings suggest that, despite bringing customer services to the centre of the attention, Bank B is not very successful in this regard.
 They have made considerable efforts during recent times to focus their efforts on serving customers, including setting targets for response within specified time (usually within 24 hours) and considerable improvements in the above figures are expected as a result.